skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

 0: Inverted or arbitrary ordering

-Calibration penalties (capped):
+Calibration Penalties (Capped)

 −10 if probabilities near 0 or 1 without extraordinary justification

-Penalties in this section may not reduce the section below 8/20
+Penalties in this section may not reduce the section below 8/20.

 4. Error Recognition & Uncertainty Handling — 10 points